Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 museums or the Jagdish Temple can still be explored.
 Early mornings and late evenings are cooler and

 suitable for a quick city stroll or lakeside dinner.
+Summer offers the best Udaipur hotel discounts

 Best Recommendation: If you’re a first-time visitor, plan your trip between October and

 March.
-The weather is ideal, cultural events are in full swing, and the city offers the best of
+The weather is ideal, cultural events are in full swing, and the city offers the best of its

-travelers or those who love rain-soaked landscapes, monsoon season is a hidden gem.
+or those who love rain-soaked landscapes, monsoon season is a hidden gem.

 In summary, while Udaipur holds its magic in every season, your experience will vary significantly based

 on the time of year.
-Choosing the right time allows you to align your travel goals—be it sightseeing,
+Choosing the right time allows you to align your travel goals—be it

-Udaipur isn’t just a destination in itself—it's also a gateway to several fascinating attractions and
+Udaipur isn’t just a destination in itself—it's also a gateway to several fascinating

-nearby spots you can explore within a day’s drive:
+the best nearby spots you can explore within a day’s drive:

 1. Kumbhalgarh Fort (Approx. 85 km, 2 hours):

 A UNESCO World Heritage Site, Kumbhalgarh Fort is one of the most majestic forts in India.
-Known
+Known for

-for having the second-longest wall in the world (after the Great Wall of China), this 15th-century fort
+having the second-longest wall in the world (after the Great Wall of China), this 15th-century fort

 offers stunning views of the Aravalli Hills and houses several temples, palaces, and step wells.
 The